iwswordpress/ndc-gql/15-mutual/GUIDE.md

+TLDR;

+If we have Schema.Query.cat then this is resolved first.

+We can also have Schema.Query.Cat.catName that will then overwrite the Schema.Query.cat.catName.

+It is a bit like CSS where last rule trumps others.

+Being a Graph, GQL knows all the interconnections.

 -  You can either copy and paste index0X into index.js
 -  Chagne package.json to use index0x
 -  Use node index0x.js